Fusion/s2ajax/README.markdown

         # JavaScript Invocation:
         var my_instance = new MyClass();
         my_instance(1, 2);

+Did you notice the simple `@staticmethod` annotation?
+It's all the magic that's necessary to declare a class method in Python.

 Note that, unlike PHP, Python on the web can be used with different WSGI packages.
 As a result, it is difficult to predict what will be made available to our package and in what form.
 I addressed this situation by making it mandatory for you, when calling s2ajax_init(), to pass three arguments to this call: